Birth Options In Newcastle and the Lower Hunter

 Data based on reports of selected first time mothers aged 20-34.
 Sourced from NSW Health official data.

-NSW PRIVATE HOSPITALS
+NSW HOSPITALS

 % of births in 2019

-NSW PRIVATE HOSPITALS
+NSW HOSPITALS

 % of births in 2021

-NSW PUBLIC HOSPITALS
+NSW HOSPITALS

-Vaginal births (without instruments)
+Spontaneous vaginal births (without instruments)

-33.9%
+Private 33.9%

-51.1%
+Public 51.1%

-47.3%
+Public 47.3%

 Induction of labour

-45.5%
+Public 45.5%

-48.8%
+Public 48.8%

-24.4%
+Private 24.4%

-23.4%
+Public 23.4%

-23.2%
+Public 23.2%

 C-section births

-41.6%
+Private 41.6%

-25.5%
+Public 25.5%

 Data based on reports of selected first time mothers aged 20-34.
 Sourced from NSW Health Stats official data.

-Out of pocket costs for birth in private hospitals is estimated to be $2500 to 20,000.
+Out of pocket costs for birth in private hospitals is estimated to be $2500 to $20,000.
 This is on top of your private health fund fees before conception, during your pregnancy and postnatal period.

-Belmont Midwifery Group Practice
+Belmont Midwifery Group Practice (BMGP)

-A team of nine NSW Health (publicly funded) midwives operate from the birth centre at Belmont Hospital.
-This service is for women identified as low risk at the JHH booking in visit (if it is not directly offered to you and you wish to pursue this option, you may need to ask to be referred on).
-You are assigned a primary midwife who you will see for the majority of your antenatal aooointments at home or Belmont Hospital, and meet others on the MGP team during your pregnancy.
+When cared for by BMGP You are assigned a primary midwife who you will see for the majority of your antenatal appointments at home or Belmont Hospital.
+They are the person who is most likely to attend your birth, but you will meet others on the MGP team during your pregnancy as well in case your primary midwife is off call when you go into labour.
 If you live within a certain radius from JHH you can elect to homebirth with BMGP support.
 More info on BMGP can be found at the Friends of Belmont Birthing community supporters website.

-• 7 home births
+• 8.8% instrumental births

-Out of pocket costs for birth through publicly funded hospital system (of which BMGP is a part) is estimated to be $0-1500.
+Out of pocket costs for birth through the publicly funded hospital system (of which BMGP is a part) is estimated to be $0-1500.

 Private Midwifery Care

-Unfortunately there isn't comprehensive data available for private praciting midwives in NSW.
-Many of them publish annual stats on their social media pages, and as stated before these include both "low" and "high" risk mothers/birth parents.
+Unfortunately there isn't comprehensive data made publicly available for private practicing midwives as a group in NSW.
+Many of them publish annual stats on their social media pages though, and as stated before these include both "low" and "high" risk mothers/birth parents.
 As an example, here are Helen Young’s 2022 figures.
-Generally with privately practicing/independent midwives the rates of spontaneous (non-induced labour) and vaginal birth are upwards of 85%, with C-section and instrumental births around 5-10% each.

 If homebirth with either BMGP or a private midwife is of interest to you, you are welcome to join the "Newcastle and Surrounds Homebirth Community" facebook group to ask questions or connect with others who have taken the homebirth route.